umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Working-With-Visual-Studio/index.md

 ![](images/cmd-clone.png)

-Once its done running the tool will have created a Visual Studio solution file `*.sln` and two Projects.
+Once it's done running the tool will have created a Visual Studio solution file `*.sln` and two Projects.

 * `*.Web` contains the Umbraco site that was (git) cloned from your Project
 * `*.Core` is a Class Library that you can use for your custom code, as mentioned above